-Figure 48.
-Shaded the months in which have been applied the technical measure. ((a) All Andalusia Mediterranean coast; (b) waters off Almeria province; (c) waters off Granada, Málaga and Cádiz provinces; (d) area between the parallel of latitude 37°23.00N and the meridian of longitude 003°46.57W; (e) area between the meridian of longitude 003°46.57W longitude and Punta Moroccan 005°36.00) (Mendoza et al., 2010).
+Figure 52.
+The months in which the closure is performed are grey shaded.
+All Andalusia Mediterranean coast (a); waters off Almeria province (b); waters off Granada, Málaga and Cádiz provinces(c); area between the parallel of latitude 37°23.00N and the meridian of longitude 003°46.57W (d); area between the meridian of longitude 003°46.57W longitude and Punta Moroccan 005°36.00 (e) (Mendoza et al., 2010).

 Figure 49.
-Image of a typical trawler vessel.
+Image of a typical trawler.
 Picture provided by Ldo.
 Jose Luis Perez Gil.

-$\textbf{Figure 50}. \ \ \text{Hauling operation in a trawler.
+Figure 50.
+Hauling operation in a trawler.
 Picture provided by Ldo.
-Jose Luis Perez Gil.}$
+Jose Luis Perez Gil.

-According to Abad et al. (2007) the composition of megabenthic fauna caught by the commercial trawl fleet in the Alboran Sea, between 5014 to 640 m in depth, is mainly forming by four different assemblages: (1) the outer shelf group (50-150 m), characterized by Octopus vulgaris and Cepola macrophthalma; (2) the upper slope group (151-350 m), characterized by Micromesistius poutassou, with Plesionika heterocarpus and Parapenaeus longirostris as secondary species; (3) the middle slope group (351-640 m), characterized by M. poutassou, Nephrops norvegicus and Caelorhincus caelorhincus, and (4) the smalls seamounts (approx. 350 m), characterized by M. poutassou, Helicolenus dactylopterus and Gadiculus argenteus, together with Chlorophthalmus agassizi, Stichopus regalis and Palinurus mauritanicus.
+According to Abad et al. (2007) the composition of megabenthic fauna caught by the commercial trawl fleet in the Alboran Sea, between 5014 to 640 m in depth, consists by four different assemblages: (1) the outer shelf group (50-150 m), characterized by Octopus vulgaris and Cepola macrophthalma; (2) the upper slope group (151-350 m), characterized by Micromesistius poutassou, with Plesionika heterocarpus and Parapenaeus longirostris as secondary species; (3) the middle slope group (351-640 m), characterized by M. poutassou, Nephrops norvegicus and Caelorhincus caelorhincus, and (4) the smalls seamounts (approx. 350 m), characterized by M. poutassou, Helicolenus dactylopterus and Gadiculus argenteus, together with Chlorophthalmus agassizi, Stichopus regalis and Palinurus mauritanicus.